baolongnguyenmac/fl-ml/README.md

 | **FedMeta-Per(MAML)**      | 64\.22            | 63\.70±12.29             | 57\.06±24.99             | 61\.63±12.66             | 53\.68±19.06              |
 | **FedMeta-Per(Meta-SGD)**  | **69\.97**        | **69\.13±14.63**         | 66\.53±24.91             | **67\.82±15.34**         | **62\.42±20.94**          |

-### Minh hoạ so sánh
+### Visualization

-- `FedMeta-Per` vs. (`FedAvg`, `FedAvgMeta`, `FedPer`, `FedPerMeta`): Thuật toán đề xuất cho độ chính xác và khả năng hội tụ cao hơn so với các thuật toán `FedAvg` và `FedPer`
+- `FedMeta-Per` vs. (`FedAvg`, `FedAvgMeta`, `FedPer`, `FedPerMeta`): The proposed methods achieves higher degree in term of convergence and accuracy compared with `FedAvg` and `FedPer`.

 ![](./document/thesis/images/sum1.png)

-- `FedMeta-Per` vs. `FedMeta`: Khả năng cá nhân hoá được cải thiện là lý do khiến cho local clients đạt hội tụ nhanh và cao hơn khi so `FedMeta-Per` với `FedMeta`. Đối với new clients, 2 thuật toán cho mức hội tụ như nhau, tuy nhiên, các lớp phần riêng tại từng client sẽ được cải thiện khi client tham gia vào 1 hoặc một vài bước huấn luyện cục bộ (new client trở thành local client).
+- `FedMeta-Per` vs. `FedMeta`: Improved personalization is the reason why results on local clients of `FedMeta-Per` achieve faster convergence and higher accuracy than `FedMeta`.
+Regarding the new clients, 2 algorithms achieve the same degree of convergence.
+However, the personalization layer at each `FedMeta-Per` client will improve over time as the client participates in one or more local training step (new client becomes local client).

 ![](./document/thesis/images/sum2.png)